 Physiotherapy can help you protect your body, so that you can continue to play the sport you love.
 Whether you play college baseball, are training for the major leagues, or play weekly with friends, it’s important to understand the most common injuries so that you can spot them before you do any long-term damage.

 4 Most Common Baseball Injuries

 Unlike football or rugby, baseball doesn’t involve much contact, so what injuries occur?
 Well, most often than not, injuries are not based on trauma, but overuse.
-Although baseball physio in Perth can help you prevent injuries from occurring, more often than not, players require services after an injury takes place.
+Although physiotherapy can help you prevent injuries from occurring, more often than not, players require services after an injury takes place.
 Of those injuries, these are some of the most common:

 Also known as your ulnar collateral ligament, a UCL injury is common within this sport, especially among pitchers.
 Acting as a stabiliser for your elbow, the UCL is often placed under stress due to repetitive throwing motions.
 If you are experiencing tenderness, stiffness, or pain around your elbow, it’s important to have your UCL properly examined.

 Although all baseball players are at risk, pitchers are especially prone to rotator cuff injuries.
 The rotator cuff is a set of four muscles, which allow the human shoulder to rotate.
 More often than not, repetition places strain on the tendons which hold these muscles into place.
 Warming up the shoulder muscles before you begin to play, may help reduce your risk.

 Most injuries in baseball occur over time, however, when it comes to your knees, you can experience a rapid and unexpected blow.
 While running to a base or manoeuvring around an opponent, you can get an injury in your knee.
 Whether you tear a ligament, your knees are at higher risk of injury when you suddenly change both your direction and speed.